matbragan/wind-farm-project/README.md

 ~~~sh
 aws firehose create-delivery-stream --delivery-stream-name wind_farm_project --delivery-stream-type KinesisStreamAsSource --kinesis-stream-source-configuration KinesisStreamARN=arn:aws:kinesis:<your_region_name>:<your_account_id>:stream/wind_farm_project,RoleARN=arn:aws:iam::<your_account_id>:role/firehoseAdminRole --s3-destination-configuration BucketARN=arn:aws:s3:::<your_bucket_name>,RoleARN=arn:aws:iam::<your_account_id>:role/firehoseAdminRole,BufferingHints={IntervalInSeconds=60}
 ~~~
-If you are having error in this command, make sure that your ARN's are right. <br>
+If you are having error in this command, make sure that your ARN's are right.

 Now it'is time to run the python scripts in this repository, they will population our bucket with information about the wind turbines in wind farm. <br>
 After we run the python scripts and popular our bucket we need to transform this data in parquet data, for use in our datalake.
 <br><br>